Skip to content

 Some students approached Dr. Phillips and told him about the discrimination they had experienced in other classes.
 Conservative students said their views were often shut down immediately by instructors, and they said teachers would allow other students to pile on in criticizing them because of their conservative beliefs.

 This open hostility toward people because of their personal characteristics concerned Dr. Phillips, and he expressed his concerns to school officials on multiple occasions.
-But they did not take any action to address the problem.
-Instead, the issue continued to worsen each year.
+But they did not meaningfully address the problem, and the issue continued to worsen.

-To offer students a differing perspective, Dr. Phillips began teaching optional seminars that critiqued the idea that all students should be viewed through the lenses of race, gender, religion, or other characteristics and presented the value of intellectual diversity.
+To offer students a differing perspective, Dr. Phillips began teaching optional seminars that presented the value of intellectual diversity and critiqued the idea that all students should be viewed through the lenses of race, gender, religion, or other characteristics.

 During the 2021 Governor’s School session, Dr. Phillips began experiencing increased hostility from students and staff who chose to attend his seminars.
 Still, after every lecture, he would stay afterward to calmly answer any questions.

-After Dr. Phillips had given his third optional seminar of 2021, one teacher took the question-and-answer period as an opportunity to attack Dr. Phillips.
-He claimed Dr. Phillips had “already told us you don’t believe in diversity,” referencing the “a lot of dudes” interaction during orientation.
+After Dr. Phillips had given his third optional seminar of 2021, one teacher took the question-and-answer period as an opportunity to berate Dr. Phillips.
+He claimed Dr. Phillips had “already told us you don’t believe in diversity,” referencing an interaction in a prior faculty meeting in which Dr. Phillips explained that he doesn’t choose his class reading list based on the authors’ personal characteristics.

 This statement was categorically false, especially since Dr. Phillips’ lecture had been about the value of diversity, particularly in viewpoints.
 It was also extremely inappropriate for a teacher to use a question-and-answer period—meant primarily for students—to argue about an interaction at a faculty meeting.
-Even amid the hostility, Dr. Phillips stayed and calmly responded to every comment and question from students and staff members.
+Still, Dr. Phillips stayed calm and responded to every comment and question from students and staff members.

 Schools should be places where robust debate is encouraged, not echo chambers that affirm only particular beliefs about current political and social issues.
-Furthermore, teachers have a constitutional right to speak about their own beliefs without facing punishment from school officials.
+The favorable settlement of Dr. Phillips’s case affirms the constitutional right of faculty members at the Governor’s School to speak about their own beliefs without facing punishment from school officials.

 • June 2021: Dr. David Phillips gave a series of optional seminars offering students a differing perspective from the prevailing ideology at the North Carolina Governor’s School.
 After one or more staff members complained, the school fired Dr. Phillips and did not provide an explanation.